MiddlewareReaderProtocol

 Swift

-public func lift<GlobalDependencies, GlobalInputActionType, GlobalOutputActionType>( inputAction inputActionMap: @escaping (GlobalInputActionType) -> MiddlewareType.InputActionType?, outputAction outputActionMap: @escaping (MiddlewareType.OutputActionType) -> GlobalOutputActionType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<GlobalInputActionType, GlobalOutputActionType, MiddlewareType.StateType, MiddlewareType> >
+public func lift<GlobalDependencies, GlobalInputActionType, GlobalOutputActionType>( inputAction inputActionMap: @escaping (GlobalInputActionType) -> MiddlewareType.InputActionType?, outputAction outputActionMap: @escaping (MiddlewareType.OutputActionType) -> GlobalOutputActionType, dependencies dependenciesMap: @escaping (GlobalDependencies) -> Dependencies ) -> MiddlewareReader< GlobalDependencies, LiftMiddleware<GlobalInputActionType, GlobalOutputActionType, MiddlewareType.StateType, MiddlewareType> >Parameters

 a